caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *int*, *optional*, *default = 8000*

     Number of pixels in the image.
+Note that DDFacet has its own super-special scheme to decide the actual number of pixels, so this is only an approximation.

   **use_mask**

     *bool*, *optional*, *default = True*

-    Enable masks for DDfacet initial imaging.
+    Enable clean mask for DDfacet initial imaging.
+Doubles the imaging time since it runs DDFacet twice, once to get a preliminary image to make a mask with (mask is made by the cleanmask tool) and once the final image with masking.
+Previous wsclean masks can't be used because pixel numbers might be different.

   **mask_sigma**